LightningCreations/LCLib-CXX/docs/TypeTraits.md

 ## Specialization Policy

-Notwithstanding the templates `is_char` and `is_cstring`,
- no templates in this library may be specialized by the user.
+Notwithstanding the template `is_char`, no templates in this library may be specialized by the user.
 Additionally, users may only specialize `is_char` and `is_cstring` for specific types, see the respective documentation for information about that.

+The behaviour of a program which specializes any templates in this header, except for `is_char`, is undefined.

 ## Instantiation Policy

-Templates in this library may be instantiated with incomplete types.
+Templates in this library may be instantiated with incomplete types, the specific limitations of instantiations of this form are template specific.

 ## Class Templates